hezedu/history-navigation-vue/src/api.md

 In Chrome (and maybe safari too),User needs to interact(for example: mousedown, touchstart) with the document once to work.
 :::
 ::: warning
-Usually on mobile browsers, the web cannot close the window by itself.
+Usually on mobile browsers, Web cannot close the window by itself.
 Only the physical back button can exit.
 :::
 *Example:*